Frequently Asked Questions

 The Chief Constable reserves the right to post you anywhere within the Cumbria Constabulary area.
 On appointment you will be assigned to one of the three geographical areas: North, South or West.

 Your posting will be decided according to the operational need for Police Officers in each area at the time of your appointment.
-You will be posted to this area for a minimum of 2 years in order to provide continuity and to support consolidation of your skills and experience within your probationary period.
+You will be posted to this area for a minimum of 2 years (2 years if you are on the DHEP/DC route and 3 years if you are on the PCDA route) in order to provide continuity and to support consolidation of your skills and experience within your probationary period.

 27. What hours will I work as a Police Officer?